X16Community/x16-docs/X16 Reference - 11 - Working with CMDR-DOS.md

 `LOAD "HELLO",8` loads a program to the start of BASIC at $0801.

-`LOAD "*",8,1` loads the first program on the current directory.
+`LOAD "*",8,1` loads the first program in the current directory.
 See the section below on wildcards for more information about using * and ? to access files of a certain type or with unprintable characters.

-`LOAD "DATA.BIN",8,1,$A000` loads a file into banked RAM, starting at $A000.
-Don't forget to set the bank first: bank 0 is used by the operating system, so
+`LOAD "DATA.BIN",8,1,$A000` loads a file into banked RAM, RAM bank 1, starting at $A000.
+The first two bytes of the file are skipped.
+To avoid skipping the first two bytes, use the `BLOAD` command instead.

 ### SAVE

 `SAVE <filename>[,device]`

-Save a file from the computer to the SD card.
+Saves a file from the computer to the SD card.
 SAVE always reads from the beginning of BASIC memory at $0801, up to the end of the BASIC program.
 Device is optional and defaults to 8 (the SD card, or an IEC disk drive, if one is plugged in.)

 One word of caution: CMDR-DOS will not let you overwrite a file by default.
 To overwrite a file, you need to prefix